JakubTesarek/dbgr/docs/source/types.rst

 When you specify an argument or return value to be a ``bool``, DBGR will convert these values (and their variants in different case) to ``False``: ``False``, ``0``, ``"f"``, ``"false"``, ``"n"``, ``"no"``.
 Also all objects implementing ``__bool__`` method will be converted to the return value of that method.
-For example, empty colletion will convert to ``False``.
+For example, empty collection will convert to ``False``.
 All other values will be converted to ``True``.

 .. code-block:: python